 Kids with asthma can play baseball, basketball, soccer, or football.
 They can swim, run cross-country, or do gymnastics.
-In fact, a child with asthma can do any sport you can name.
-If exercise has led to asthma flare-ups in the past, you may worry.
-But when asthma is in good control, your child will be able to exercise without fear of a flare-up.
+In fact, a child with asthma can take part in any sport.

 Teach your child to warm up for

-5–10minutes before exercise.
+5 to 10minutes before exercise.
 This reduces the chance of a flare-up.
 And, make sure your child always cools down for 3 to 5minutes after exercise.

-Talk to your child’s gym teacher or coach.
-Explain when and how your child should take asthma medications.
+Talk to your child’s physical education or gym teacher or coach.
+Explain when and how your child should take asthma medicines.
 Also explain the importance of warming up.
 This person should know the symptoms of an asthma flare-up and what to do about it.